-QAEC: Quality Assurance and Ethics training is required for all youth that enroll in Horses, Dogs, Cats, Rabbits, Poultry.4-H members must complete this training ONCE in their 4-H career.
-The online training can be accessed on ZSuite.

-\\Training for the 2025 4-H Fair must be completed by June 30.
+QAEC: Quality Assurance and Ethics training is required for all youth that enroll in Horses, Dogs, Cats, Rabbits, Poultry.
+4-H members must complete this training ONCE in their 4-H career.
+The online training can be accessed at 4h.zsuite.org (course instructions can be found at go.illinois.edu/TakeQAEC).
+Training for the 2025 4-H Fair must be completed by May 31st.

-YQCA: Youth for the Quality Care of Animals training must be taken ANNUALLY by all 4-H members that enroll in Beef Cattle, Dairy Cattle, Goats, Sheep, and Swine.
+YQCA: Youth for the Quality Care of Animals training must be taken ANNUALLY by all 4-H members that enroll in Dairy Cattle, Beef Cattle, Swine, Sheep, and Goats.
 Members may choose to complete the YQCA training online at www.yqcaprogram.org for \$12 OR attend an in-person training for \$3.
-Training for the 2025 4-H Fair must be completed by June 30.
+Training for the 2025 4-H Fair must be completed by May 31st.
+Visit the YQCA website to register for the in-person training as well.

 We know this can be a confusing process!
-If you need additional clarification, please contact Siera Duesterhaus at snthomps@illinois.edu or 217-223-8380.
+If you need additional clarification, please contact Jennifer Shelts at jshelts@illinois.edu or 217-322-3381.